domerin0/rnn-speech/trained_models/acoustic_model/english/README.md

 ### Training graphs

-The learning rate was initialized at 0.0003 and was lowered when result on the test set did not improve.
+The learning rate was initialized at 0.0003 and was lowered when result on the test set did not improve two times in a row
-A bug prevented it to drop from steps 6.000 to 34.000.
-Training was stopped and relaunched at 34.000 after the bug was fixed.
 ![Learning rate](learning_rate.png)